 Gambling: It is a bonanza for the online sportsbooks as they offer their Super Bowl odds and betting lines on a dazzling array of markets.
 The most simple are the moneyline and the spread.
 The former is picking the outright victor while the latter gives the favorite a points handicap to even up the odds on the two teams.
 This is particularly popular with bettors if one team goes in as a red hot favorite against an underdog.

-- Of the 32 teams, only the Detroit Lions, Cleveland Browns, Jacksonville Jaguars and Houston Texans have never made the big day.
+- As of the 2015/16 season, only the Detroit Lions, Cleveland Browns, Jacksonville Jaguars and Houston Texans have never made the big day.
 An additional ten teams have gone to the game but have yet to win the championship.

 - The Baltimore Ravens, New Orleans Saints, Los Angeles Raiders, Tampa Bay Buccaneers and New York Jets have each won the only SB that they appeared in.